-One of the core problems in statistics is density estimation.
-The most well-known approach used to resolve this issue is maximum likelihood estimation (MLE).
-However, MLE and all other approaches based on MLE require a normalizing constant to be known or computed efficiently, which is not the case with many real-world problems.
+One of the core problems in statistics is a density estimation.
+The most well-known approach is the Maximum Likelihood Estimation (MLE).
+However, MLE and all other approaches based on MLE require normalizing constant to be known or computed efficiently, which is not the case in many real world problems.
 The intractability of the normalizing constant makes the approach infeasible.
-In contrast, an unsupervised score-matching estimator, Hyvärinen (2005) based on Fisher divergence minimization, does not depend on the normalizing constant.
-The resulting estimate is proved to be asymptotically normal and consistent when data and model distributions supports coincide.
-There have been numerous developments of the idea Hyvärinen (2007); Lyu (2012); Gutmann & Hirayama (2012); Mardia et al. (2016); Dai et al. (2019).
+In contrast, an unsupervised score matching estimator Hyvärinen (2005) based on Fisher divergence minimization, does not depend on the normalizing constant.
+The resulting estimate is proved to be asymptotically normal and consistent in the case when data and model distributions supports coincide.
+There numerous developments of the idea Hyvärinen (2007); Lyu (2012); Gutmann & Hirayama (2012); Mardia et al. (2016); Dai et al. (2019).

-Another important part of density estimation is the class of models in which the solution can be sought.
-Here, a special interest is paid to an exponential family of distributions that leads to the closed-form solution Hyvärinen (2007); Forbes & Lauritzen (2015); Lin et al. (2016); Yu et al. (2018); Monti & Hyvärinen (2018).
-A generalization of the finitedimensional exponential families is the kernel exponential family (KEF).
-In this case, the natural parameter is treated as a function from some reproducing kernel Hilbert space (RKHS) and can be seen as the infinite-dimensional generalization of the exponential family.
-The KEF contains all well-known exponential family densities such as exponential, Gaussian, gamma and so on.
-In addition, RKHS reveals a sufficiently rich class of estimators with convergence guarantees w.r.t. different metrics Sriperumbudur et al. (2013); Strathmann et al. (2015).
-However, the main disadvantage is the computational cost for the sample matrix inversion, making this method inapplicable even for a moderate amount of training data.
+Another important part of the density estimation is the class of models to search the solution in.
+A special interest is paid here to an exponential family of distributions which leads to the closed-form solution Hyvärinen (2007); Forbes & Lauritzen (2015); Lin et al. (2016); Yu et al. (2018); Monti & Hyvärinen (2018).
+A generalization of the finite-dimensional exponential families is a kernel exponential family (KEF).
+In this case the natural parameter is treated a function from some Reproducing Kernel Hilbert Space

+(RKHS).
+It can be seen as infinite-dimensional generalization of the exponential family.
+The KEF contains all well-known exponential family densities such as Exponential, Gaussian, Gamma, etc. In addition, RKHS reveals a sufficiently rich class of estimators with convergence guarantees w.r.t. different metrics Sriperumbudur et al. (2013); Strathmann et al. (2015).
+The main disadvantage is the computational cost for the sample matrix inversion making this method inapplicable even for a moderate amount of the training data.

-To approach the computational complexity issue Sutherland et al. (2018); Wenliang et al. (2018), we propose to use the Nyström-type approximation of the kernel function.
-Here, we propose to use randomized feature maps as considered in Chapter 3.
-Employing the special structure discussed in Section 3.2.4, we come up with a faster model than the Nyströ-type approximation.
-There are a lot of papers that explore the convergence of RFF models for the regression problem.
-The optimal learning rate with $\mathcal{O}(\sqrt{n} \log n)$ features is the same as for the full kernel Rudi & Rosasco (2017), which increases speed substantially.
-The theoretical properties of using RFF models for score matching is less studied, although there are some general theoretical results on RFF and higher-order kernel derivatives Chamakh et al. (2020); Brault et al. (2016).
+To approach the computational complexity issue Sutherland et al. (2017); Wenliang et al. (2018) propose to use Nyström-type approximation of the kernel function.
+Here we propose to use randomized feature maps as considered in Chapter 3.
+Employing special structure on the discussed in Section 3.2.4 we come up with a faster model than Nyströtype approximation.
+There are a lot of papers studying the convergence of the RFF models for the regression problem.
+The optimal learning rate with $\mathcal{O}(\sqrt{n} \log n)$ features is the same as for the full kernel Rudi & Rosasco (2017) which gives substantial speed up.
+The theoretical properties of using RFF for score matching is less studied, though there are some general theoretical results on RFF and higher order kernel derivatives Chamakh et al. (2020); Brault et al. (2016).

-The naive approach to score matching using random features causes several issues.
-The first is oscillating behavior in the tails of the distribution Strathmann et al. (2015).
-The second is poor convergence in the case of disjoint support (consistency could not be guaranteed) or in areas where the density value is close to zero Wenliang et al. (2018).
+Naive approach to score matching with random features suffer from several issues.
+The first one is an oscillating behaviour in the tails of the distribution Strathmann et al. (2015).
+The second problem is poor convergence in the case of disjoint support (consistency could not be guaranteed) or in the areas where density value is close to zero Wenliang et al. (2018).
 Inconsistency explains low approximation accuracy in regions of almost zero density.